SplitViews: Using NSSplitView in a variety of different ways

-"SplitViews" is a Cocoa sample application that demonstrates how to use the NSSplitView class.
+"SplitViews" demonstrates how to use the NSSplitView class.
 An NSSplitView object stacks several subviews within one view so that the user can change their relative sizes.

 This sample shows how to use the following, (refer to the "Splits" menu for access to all the different kinds of split views) -